TianCimerman/Weather-station/ReadMe.txt

 Selnioum:
-    URL = "http://192.168.1.180/"  # Replace with the login page URL PASSWORD = "helios"            # Replace with your password PASSWORD_FIELD_ID = "v00402"   # Replace with the ID/name/class of the password field
+    URL = "http://192.168.1.180/"  # Replace with the login page URL PASSWORD = ""            # Replace with your password
+    PASSWORD_FIELD_ID = "v00402"   # Replace with the ID/name/class of the password field
     LOGIN_BUTTON_ID = "but0"